How To Replace Wood Staircase Spindles With Iron Balusters

 Balusters and spindles are used interchangeably but often when made from wood with detail you'll hear them referred to as railing spindles, wood spindles, or iron spindles.

-What was the cost to replace the wood balusters with iron balusters and update the stair banister?
+What was the cost to replace the wooden balusters with iron balusters and update the stair banister?

 The cost of your staircase makeover will depend on how many balusters you need to replace, the cost of the balusters you choose, whether you plan to replace the stair railing or update the stair railing without replacing it (like we did.)